sky-chaser-high/adobe-illustrator-scripts/README.md

 ### Description
 This script resets the scale to 100% and the rotation angle to 0 degrees for the linked files.
-Embedded images is also supported.
+Embedded images are also supported.

 ![Reset To Full Scale](images/resetToFullScale.png)

 ### Usage
-Select the linked files or the embedded images, run this script.
+Select the linked files or the embedded images, and run this script.

 ### Requirements
 Illustrator CS6 or higher